ngugimuchangi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # 0x06.
 C - More pointers, arrays and strings

 ## Tasks
-0. Function that concaternates two strings
+0. Function that concatenates two strings
+1. Function that concatenates n bytes of string to another string